nice-digital/global-nav/README.md

 Version 6 is mostly updates of dependencies, the biggest of which was React Testing Library (from Enzyme).
 It also includes support for React 18 and Design System v5.

+## Upgrading to v7

+Updated autocomplete component.

-## Upgrading to Version 7
+## Upgrading to v7.1

-In Version 7, significant changes to improve the development and build processes of the project have been introduced:
+In Version 7.1, significant changes to improve the development and build processes of the project have been introduced:

 ### Migrating to Vite